Today a TV business pundit asked if the Tiger Woods’ situation had poisoned the spokesman well for everyone.

 Joe Namath worked so well for Noxzema NOT because of his specific endorsement but because of the wonderful creative of him shaving his legs (“Take it off.
 Take it all off”).

 So Tiger worked for Nike because he IS the mac daddy of golf (regardless of what he does with his putter).
-I think he was a less spokesman for Gillette unless their target audience is just young guys looking for personal grooming role models.
+I think he was a less spokesman for unless their audience is just young guys looking for personal grooming role models.
 But the one that really baffled me was his work for .
-The consulting company spent more than 85% of their marketing dollars promoting the connection and even used the tagline “Be A Tiger” to represent their company (even Nike, as deep in bed as they were with Michael Jordan didn't use “” as a line for anything other than Michael Jordan-specific merchandise).
+The consulting company spent more than 85% of their marketing dollars promoting the connection and even used the “Be A Tiger” to represent their company (even Nike, as deep in bed as they were with Michael Jordan didn’t use “” as a line for anything other than Michael Jordan-specific merchandise).

 I always thought that Accenture backed into the strategy.
 That is, they believed their audience was predominately golfers who would love the Tiger Woods partnership and so they made their ads about how Tiger’s strategic prowess was the same skill set you need to run a successful business.